Pics In Motoneurons Do Not Scale With The Size Of The Animal: A Possible Mechanism For Faster Speed Of Muscle Contraction In Smaller Species

 Digital Object Identifier (DOI)

 Huh, Seoan; Siripuram, Ramamurthy; Lee, Robert H.; Turkin, Vladimir V.; Oâ€™Neill, Derek; Hamm, Thomas M.; Heckman, Charles J.; and Manuel, Marin, "Pics In Motoneurons Do Not Scale With The Size Of The Animal: A Possible Mechanism For Faster Speed Of Muscle Contraction In Smaller Species" (2017).
-Neurobiology.
+Translational Neuroscience.
 94.